NonemPy/minibin/README.md

 ### Quickstart

+- Make sure you have `docker` and `docker-compose`
+- Clone this repository somewhere and `cd` to it
-Install `docker` and `docker-compose`, then adapt `docker-compose.yml` to your liking and:
+- Optionally, adapt `docker-compose.yml` to your liking

+Then run:

 ```sh
 $ docker-compose build
 $ docker-compose up -d
 ```

-Should be accessible at <http://127.0.0.1:8000>.
+Should now be accessible on `http://0.0.0.0:8000`.

 ### Build manually